cogimon/cogimon.github.io/software/gettingstarted.md

 		./jenkins/job-configurator --on-error=continue -d ./citk/distributions/cogimon-minimal-nightly.distribution -t './citk/templates/toolkit/*.template' -u ndehio -a 8c4ccaed525d91b0ea9de6f94bdbdd31 -D toolkit.volume=/vol/coman --delete-other --cache-directory=/home/ndehio/.buildgen

+2. In your local [Jenkins build server](https://localhost:8080) trigger the ```distribution-buildflow-cogimon-minimal-nightly``` job (only possible after login).

+3. Wait for completion and check that all bullets are blue after the individual build has passed.
+Jenkins builds and installs the packages to the specified toolkit volume (see command line above).

 ### System Test

 The system can be manually tested in your environment if you follow the following steps.
 The commands shown here assume that you execute them in a  terminal using bash.